ezylang/pages-playground/docs/concepts/parsing_evaluation.md

 - ARRAY - If the expression resulted in an array.
 - STRUCTURE - If the expression resulted in a structure.

-The _EvaluationValue_ has methods to check and retrieve the desired value in a predefined data type.
+The _EvaluationValue_ has methods to check and retrieve/convert the evaluation value.

 See chapter [Data Types](datatypes.html) for details on the different data types.